 Michelle Rompel is a Christ follower, sister, daughter and ministry leader.
-Michelle grew up in Napa, CA and currently serves in Foster City, CA. Michelle is the Middle School Director at Central Peninsula Church.
-Michelle has a passion to see young people live their lives fully for Jesus.
-I've often called her a firecracker of energy and passion!
+Michelle grew up in Napa, CA and currently serves in Foster City, CA. Michelle is the Middle School Director at

-Michelle and I met in the summer of 2016 when she interviewed for our middle school director role.
-She had just finished her BA at William Jessup University near Sacramento.
+William Jessup University near Sacramento.
 When I saw her resume and picture she sent it, I knew she was the one we needed to hire.
 We served on the same staff for about a year before God called us to Ventura.
 We have kept in close contact and I'm stoked to call her a friend and partner in ministry!

 1. About two years ago you accepted your first role to serve as Middle School Ministry Director at a great church, what has been your biggest learning experience serving full-time in the local church?